-- Specify Proficiency Testing surveys for analytes related to transfusion medicine. - Analysis the testing results as well as refining the checklist used in the Accreditation Process of the College. - Create new PT challenges, developing 15 new surveys over the last five years. - Educate pathologists and technologists on educational enhancements associated with the J-Series survey and with seminar presentations at the CAP annual meeting. - Remain alert for changes in the regulatory and legislative arenas to ensure that pathologists are kept abreast of important changes and that the College's programs assist in maintaining compliance with requirements and applicable standards of practice.
+- Educate pathologists and technologists on educational enhancements associated with the J-Series survey and with seminar presentations at the CAP annual meeting. - Remain alert for changes in the regulatory and legislative arenas to ensure that pathologists are kept abreast of important changes and that the College's programs assist in maintaining compliance with requirements and applicable standards of practice.